 - Willingness to accept help.
-While it's not possible for a lens to get "lost" in the back of the eye, it is possible for a lens to fold and get lodged in the upper or lower eyelid.
-It's also possible for a lens to adhere tightly to the eye and be hard to remove, especially if the patient has fallen asleep with their lenses inserted.
-Rarely, this requires a trip to the optometry office to have the lens removed.
-If your child is able to be calm and cooperative in a state of mild discomfort, the lens can be removed easily.
-If your child has tantrums or fights off adults' help, they're not ready to wear contacts.
+While it's not possible for a lens to get "lost" in the back of the eye, it is possible for a lens to fold and get lodged in the upper or lower eyelid, it's also possible for a lens to adhere tightly to the eye and be hard to remove, especially if the patient has fallen asleep with their lenses inserted.
+It is rare "lost" contact lens requires a trip to the optometry office to have the lens removed, if your child is able to be calm and cooperative in a state of mild discomfort, the lens can be removed easily.
+If your child has tantrums or fights off adults' help, they're not ready to wear contact lenses just yet.

 The Advantage of Wearing Contact Lenses as a Child

 It's important to understand your child's reasons for requesting contact lenses.
 While it may be tempting to brush off their concerns over glasses, a lot of reasons children have for wanting contacts are quite valid.

 Playing sports in glasses, even with impact-resistant polycarbonate lenses, can be risky, while the lenses may hold up to sudden impact, the frame may not.
 This can lead to wounds in and around the eyes should the frame break plus be expensive.